troclaux/notes/aws.md

     - schedules scaling: anticipate scaling based on known usage patterns
   - predictive scaling: uses machine learning to predict future traffic

+## aws artifact

+> provides on-demand access to aws compliance documentation, agreements and audits

+- doesn't do audits, only provides access to the results of audits done on aws

+## aws certificate manager

+> easily provision, manage and deploy SSL/TLS certificates

+- SSL/TLS certificate provides encryption for websites (HTTPS)
+- supports both public and private tls certificates
+- free of charge for public tls certificates
+- automatic tls certificate renewal
+- integrates with ELB, cloudfront distributions, APIs on API gateway

 ## aws config

 > assess, audit and evaluate the configurations of your aws resources